Skip to main content

 Qualifications & Experience

-• Must hold a valid Interprovincial Red Seal Journeyperson’s Heavy Duty Technician Certification;
+• Valid Interprovincial Red Seal Journeyperson’s Heavy Duty Technician Certification;

-• Must have a minimum of 12 months of surface mining field experience repairing and maintaining heavy earthmoving equipment required;
+• A minimum of 12 months of surface mining field experience repairing and maintaining heavy earthmoving equipment required;

 • Must be eligible to work in Canada;